 This keto peanut butter cheesecake is so easy to make!
 It is super creamy, light and fluffy and does not require baking.
 Only 15 minutes prep and 4.7g net carbs.

 It was time to add another one.
 I just can't help myself!

+NO BAKE.
 This low carb peanut butter cheesecake recipe is especially great because it is no bake.
-This means it's super easy to assemble and you don't have to turn on the oven or worry about it splitting.
+This means it is super easy to assemble and you don't have to turn on the oven or worry about it splitting.

+FLAVOR GALORE.
 My whole family loved the recipe.
-It is super creamy, indulgent and very, very satisfying.
+It has a super creamy texture and is so indulgent and very, very satisfying.
 It's not overly sweet and has a wonderful flavor.
-Using a salted peanut butter gave it that little extra oomph.
+Using salted peanut butter gave it that little extra oomph.

 - Almond flour: Both fine almond flour and ground almonds work equally well.

 - Powdered sweetener: I used an erythritol monk fruit sweetener blend.
 You can also use allulose or a sweetener of your choice.
 Just make sure it's powdered!

 - Peanut butter: Mine was smooth and creamy.
 If yours is unsalted, also add a pinch of salt to the recipe.